Style and Appearance in Blazor AutoComplete Component

 Customizing the dropdown icon’s color

-You can customize the dropdown icon by targeting its CSS class .e-ddl-icon.e-icons, which indicates the icon element displayed within the autocomplete component, and setting the desired color to the color property.
+Customize the dropdown icon color by targeting the .e-ddl-icon.e-icons selector and setting the desired value for the color property.

 • CSHTML